dpayne5/dpayne5.github.io/about.md

 ### Contact

-You can reach me at dusty.ryan.payne[at]gmail.com, or find me on LinkedIn by clicking below.
+<sub>You can reach me at dusty.ryan.payne[at]gmail.com, or find me on LinkedIn by clicking below.</sub>
 <!--
 ## Markdown